UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/05-exporting-data.md

 Storing the data you're going to work with for your analyses file formats such as `*.xls` or `*.xlsx` - isn't a good idea.
 Why?

 Even though `*.xls` or `*.xlsx` extensions are considered open standards (ECMA-376, ISO/IEC 29500), they are closely tied to the MS Office Excel application, and these files can contain lots of features that only interpreted by Excel.
-Also, more journals and grant agencies are requiring youto deposit your data in a data repository, and most of them require more reusable and interoperable formats such as CSV.

 As an example of inconsistencies in data storage, do you remember how we talked about how spreasheet programs stores dates earlier?
 It turns out that there are multiple defaults for different versions of the software, and you can switch between them all.
 So, say you’re